 In addition to his professional work with multi-disciplinary teams drawn from medicine, genetics, nutritional science and nursing, Howard has also volunteered on a number of national and provincial boards and policy-making organizations.
 These include Canada’s national research and education ultra-high speed network (CANARIE, past chair), Canada’s national particle and nuclear physics laboratory (TRIUMF, past chair), the Canadian Health Services Foundation, the Heart and Stroke Foundation of Canada, the Pacific Climate Impacts Consortium (past chair), the Pacific Institute for Climate Solutions (past chair), and the Canadian Council of Cardiovascular Nurses (past president).

-In addition, Howard is a volunteer driver in Beacon’s Medical Drive Program and also volunteers with Beacon’s Volunteer Visitor program, connecting with isolated members of our community.
+In addition, Howard has served as a volunteer driver in Beacon’s Medical Drive Program and with Beacon’s Volunteer Visitor program, connecting with isolated members of our community.

 Howard and his wife, Cynthia, reside in North Saanich – an ideal location from which to pursue his love of boating.

 Rebecca joined the Board in 2016.
-She’s an Associate Professor of Information Technology in the University of Victoria’s Peter B. Gustavson School of Business, where she teaches e-business and management information systems.
+She recently retired as Associate Professor of Information Technology in the University of Victoria’s Peter B. Gustavson School of Business, where she taught e-business and management information systems.
 She has also taught at McGill University, the University of Cincinnati, and the University of California at Irvine.

 Her other community service includes various roles on the United Way Campaign Cabinet from 2005 until 2014, in addition to chairing the UVic United Way Campaign in 2004, and chairing the Greater Victoria United Way Campaign in 2008 and 2014.